Craio/Vidja/README.md

 	- `sudo visudo /etc/sudoers`
 	- Add `www-data ALL=(ALL) NOPASSWD: ALL` at the bottom
 	- `cd /var/www/html/lamp/assets/scrtips/`
 	- `sudo chown www-data:www-data *`
 	- `sudo reboot now`
 	- Check ip with `ifconfig`, point browser to address

 ## Links

-I've used bits from all these sources to make this project, they did the hard work.
+I've used bits from all these sources, and many others to make this project, they did the hard work.
 - https://learn.adafruit.com/adafruit-neopixel-uberguide/the-magic-of-neopixels
 - https://tutorials-raspberrypi.com/connect-control-raspberry-pi-ws2812-rgb-led-strips/
 - https://learn.adafruit.com/neopixels-on-raspberry-pi/overview